jamesthesnake/jamesthesnake.github.io/_posts/2023-06-14-finish-projects.md

 Everyone is different.
 Our brains, environments, and experiences all vary.
 A foolproof strategy for some is doomed from the start for others.
 My challenge to you is to start with a system—any system at all—that you think will tip the odds even slightly in your favor.
 Try a system, keep the parts that work, and iterate on the parts that don't.

+The joy of finishing
+There is a deep satisfaction in having finished something.
+You put in a massive amount of work, see it through to the end, and release it to the world.

+There's the high of starting, the agony of seeing it through to the end, and finally the thrill of releasing.
+But after everything else has worn off, there remains the deep and quiet joy of having accomplished something.
+Maybe it was a great success, maybe it wasn't.
+That part is out of your control.
+What’s in your control is seeing it all the way through, and you did that.

+Sometimes finishing is the end: You release the article, the podcast, the book, and that's it.
+The artifact is in its final form.

+Sometimes finishing is just the beginning: You release the library, the package, the SaaS product, and your work is really just beginning.
+Users have issues, customers have feedback, and dependencies need upgrading.
+In some sense, there is no finished software; there is only released software.

+Whether it's the beginning or the end, take pride in what you've accomplished.
+You've finished something.
+You are a person who finishes things.
+Keep finishing things and your body of work will continue to grow over time.
+Finishing is a skill, and you can hone it.
+With each release, you tell yourself that you are the kind of person who ships.

+One day you'll look back with quiet satisfaction at all the projects you've finished, and you'll feel proud of yourself— <b>as you should</b>.